52North/arctic-sea/README.md

 #### [Iceland](https://github.com/52North/iceland)

-Iceland is a service framework that allows the development of OGC RPC based services.
-It features bindings for KVP, POX, SOAP and JSON based bindings and allows the rapid development of modular services that are easily configured using 52°North Faroe.
-52°North Svalbard is used for request parsing and response generation.
+Iceland is a service framework that enables the development of OGC RPC based services.
+It features bindings for KVP, POX, SOAP, as well as JSON-based bindings, and facilitates the rapid development of modular services that are easily configured using Faroe.
+Svalbard is used for request parsing and response generation.
 Download [Iceland](https://github.com/52North/iceland/releases)

 #### [Svalbard](https://github.com/52North/svalbard)